amiller68/krondor-hetzner-iac/docs/hetzner/how_tos/static_nginx_site.md

 # Hetzner Dedicated Server: Static Nginx Site

 This walkthrough describes how to initially set up a Hetzner server to act as a static web server.
 We'll also setup HTTPS while we're at it.
 At the end you should have a "secure" static site that you can point to with a domain you manage.
-This is meant as a template tool with which to build more complex services, but right off the bat you can start getting a handle on LetsEncrypt, OpenSSL, and NginX.
+This is meant as a template tool with which to build more complex services, but right off the bat you can start getting a handle on LetsEncrypt and NginX.

 This rest of this walkthrough assumes:
 - you completed the setup described in [the first walkthrough](./ssh_setup.md)